Cracking The Entrepreneurship Code With A Podcast

 "Podcasting helps me promote my brand as a Coach and find coaching clients.
 I also compile notes from the interviews with my guests and use what I learn into my coaching sessions."

 ► What do you gain from podcasting?

-I don't have any paid sponsors for the moment.
+I don't have any paid sponsors at the moment.
 With an average of 550 downloads per month, my audience is still too small.

 However, I do have an in-kind sponsor Social Prise, which helps me with my marketing visuals and digital marketing.

 Podcasting helps me promote my brand as a Coach and find coaching clients.
-I also compile notes from the interviews with my guests and use what I learn into my coaching sessions.
+I also compile notes from the interviews with my guests and use what I learn in my coaching sessions.